 In the technology industry, Janoff later worked on designs for the IBM and Intel.

-“The logo is usually to be interpreted from the very, very small, to very, very large, and it is not always easy to do.
-So, I think the simplicity and readability is key,” he explained.
+“The logo is usually to be interpreted from very, very small, to very, very large, and it is not always easy to do.
+I think simplicity and readability are key,” he explained.